daviderestivo/comware-router-mode/README.md

 configuration files.

 # Introduction
-Taking inspiration from Noufal Ibrahim and his [cisco-router-mode](https://www.emacswiki.org/emacs/cisco-router-mode.el), I decided to write a major mode for editing Comware routers and switches configuration files.
+Taking inspiration from *Noufal Ibrahim* and his [cisco-router-mode](https://www.emacswiki.org/emacs/cisco-router-mode.el), I decided to write a major mode for editing Comware routers and switches configuration files.
 This mode is still in alpha version.
 Please feel free to contribute in improving it.

 # Installation
-Download and copy comware-router mode into your `~/.emacs.d/lisp` direcotry and add the following to your `init.el`.
+Download and copy comware-router-mode.el into your `~/.emacs.d/lisp` direcotry and add the following to your `init.el`.

 ```